PRO-2684/Auto-Prompt-Optimize/README.md

 1. Given $t$ samples from the training set, let the agent generate $k$ initial prompts.
 2. [Evaluate](#evaluation) each prompt on randomly-selected $e$ samples from the training set.
-3. Let the agent enhance each prompt based on corresponding evaluation result, so we now have $2k$ prompts.
+3. Let the agent self-enhance each prompt based on corresponding evaluation result, so we now have $2k$ prompts.
+4. Let the agent cross-enhance randomly-selected $\lfloor ck/2\rfloor$ prompt pairs, so we now have $2k + \lfloor ck/2\rfloor$ prompts.
-4. [Evaluate](#evaluation) each prompt (if not already evaluated) on randomly-selected $e$ samples from the training set, and randomly select $k$ prompts with the weighted probability of their exponentiated scores. (so as to accentuate the differences)
+5. [Evaluate](#evaluation) each prompt (if not already evaluated) on randomly-selected $e$ samples from the training set, and randomly select $k$ prompts with the weighted probability of their exponentiated scores. (so as to accentuate the differences)
-5. Repeat steps 3-4 for $r$ rounds.
+6. Repeat steps 3-4 for $r$ rounds.
-6. Select the best prompt with the highest score and evaluate it against the evaluation set.
+7. Select the best prompt with the highest score and evaluate it against the evaluation set.

 ### Evaluation